-- December 26th, 2O22.
-The works of the new UPM plant have been completed.
-It is expected to start operating by the end of the first quarter of 2O23. - UPM invested a total of approximately US\$ 3.5 billion (4.8% of GDP) to build a 2.1 million-tonn greenfield eucalyptus pulp mill in Durazno and a port terminal in Montevideo. - US\$ 1 billion investment in a Central Railway running from Paso de los Toros city to the port of Montevideo (273 km long).
+- The works of the new UPM plant were completed in December 2022 and the plant began operating in April 2023. - UPM invested a total of approximately US\$ 3.5 billion (4.8% of GDP) to build a 2.1 million-ton greenfield eucalyptus pulp mill in Durazno and a port terminal in Montevideo. - An ongoing US\$ 1 billion investment in a Central Railway running from Paso de los Toros city to the port of Montevideo (273 km long).
 Public-Private-Partnership (PPP) modality.